SaxoBank/redux-tale/README.md

 Although redux-tale uses this internally, it will be unset on top level tasks returned from spawn and middleware.run, meaning the caller of those functions is free to use this.

+### whenDone - promise

+A helper method that uses the `callback` to return a promise that completes when the task is done.
+It gets the task as a resolved argument and gets resolved on failure or success.

 ### thrown - boolean

 A boolean field for whether or not the task has leaked an exception.